PhilippeMarcotte/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

-# Hardware Exercise 2: Pure Pursuit Control
+last field# Hardware Exercise 2: Pure Pursuit Control

 We've made some changes to the repo, so we're going to do some local updates first.